Broomgate: Background

-In curling, sweeping the ice in front of the rock traditionally has been used to make the rock travel further and to maintain a straighter trajectory.
+In curling, sweeping the ice in front of the rock traditionally has been used to make the rock travel farther and to maintain a straighter trajectory.
 In 2015, many of the world's top competitive teams began using new fabrics on their broom heads which were described as being "like sandpaper, but at a microscopic level".
 The new brush heads were criticized as being able to steer the rocks like a "joystick", and were able to "slow a rock down" and to make it curl more, the opposite of what sweeping has traditionally done.
-These new abilities were criticized as it took away the skill of the act of shooting the rock.
-Many top curlers believed that if a thrower shoots a bad rock, they should not be rewarded.
+These new abilities were criticized as it took away the skill of the act of throwing the rock.
+Many top curlers believed that if a player throws a rock badly, they should not be rewarded.
 There was also the worry that shots were being made "too easy", and that the result of a game could come down to just one missed shot.